Lets Get To Know Coach Lee...

 From Embers to Ash, Decay to Dust

-I sat myself down, and i decided.
+I sat myself down, and I decided.
 I wanted to be somebody.
 I wanted to achieve something in my life.
-I wanted to have a life where my soul was on fire, my body would become like embers burning intensely.
+I wanted to have a life where my soul was on fire, my body would become like an ember burning intensely.

 If in this life we are all going to die.
 Why not go 100%?
 Why not have your body become like an ember, burning until you turn to ash - and yet you have served a purpose?
 Why should you choose a meaningless existence, to choose to do nothing, and decay to dust?

 I would dedicate my life to badminton, and become the best badminton player I could possibly be.
 I finally had a goal I could push myself toward and I would undergo extreme training to achieve this goal.